Great news! You have a contract on your house. Do you take it?

 Some sellers are afraid they won’t get another offer, but if it’s the first weekend on the market, they may want to wait a few days.

-For multiple offers, compare prices and terms to determine which one makes the most sense for your situation.
+For multiple offers, such as is the case in todays market, compare prices and terms to determine which one makes the most sense for your situation.
 Your agent will negotiate with the buyer’s agent, but you decide what to haggle over.

 “Sometimes sellers think they need a perfect offer and won’t accept one if it’s slightly under the asking price,” Santoro says.

 Nick said that he has had sellers who refused to accept an offer very close and or just under list price, only to have it sit on the market for a much longer time than anticipated, only to have an anxious seller panic and accept less money.
 Time is money as taxes, insurance and utility bills keep mounting.
 All these things need to be factored into the decision to accept or decline all reasonable offers.